translate/amagama/README.txt

 * WSGI webserver (amagama will try cherrypy, werkzeug or python's wsgiref in that order)
 * Translate Toolkit (1.8.0+)
-* python-Levenshtien (for better performance)
+* python-Levenshtein (for better performance)

 Installation
 ------------

-amaGama requires a postgresql database to store translations, create an empty database then edit the database connection configuration in amagama/settings.py
+AmaGama requires a postgresql database to store translations.
+Create an empty database, then edit the database connection configuration in amagama/settings.py.

 A way to create the amagama database: